-It's somewhat tricky to find websites that are exactly like Instagram, since it's partially a photo-editing and video-editing service, and partially a social network.
-We've tried to split the difference here by showing you a mix of different popular sites that people have compared Instagram to.
+It can be a little tricky to find websites and apps that are just like Instagram, since it's partially a photo-and-video-editing service, and partially a social network.
+We've tried to split the difference here by showing you a mix of different popular sites and apps that we think are comparable to Instagram.

-Pixlr-o-matic is an on-the-go version of photo-editing service Pixlr.
-It doesn't have the social media features that Instagram does, but its photo-altering capabilities are much more numerous and powerful.
-And, if you like surprises, you can even select a random set of effects for your photo!
-When you're done making changes, you can easily share your photo on social networks, or save it and use it for something else.
+The photo editing service Pixlr has a mobile app with the same name.
+You can use Pixlr in your web browser, or download the app for your iOS or Android device.
+It doesn't have social media features like Instagram does, but its photo-altering capabilities are much more numerous and powerful.
+You can use it to make small edits like cropping or rotating, as well as fine-tune your photos or add filters.
+And, if you’re in the mood for a surprise, you can even select a random set of effects for your photo!
+When you're done making changes, you can easily share your photo on social networks, or save it to your device and use it for something else.

 Path is a somewhat unique social network.
 Like Instagram, it allows users to share photos and videos, as well as use "tags" to organize them.
 What makes Path different is that it only allows users to have a maximum of 150 contacts.
 This feature is based on psychological findings that people can only have quality social interactions with a limited number of people at a time.
 Path is primarily popular in Indonesia, though it has attracted attention from American celebrities, such as actor Ashton Kutcher.

-Have you used any of these sites like Instagram?
+Have you used any of these apps like Instagram?
 How were they similar or different?
-Did you feel that they were things that our users might like to try, or otherwise ones that our users should stay away from?
+Did you feel that they were worth giving a try, or would you say others should steer clear of them?
 Do you know of any other Instagram competitors that you feel our users should know about?
 Let us know in the comments below.

-Also, if you try one of these alternatives to Instagram and want to use it exclusively, our next tutorial will show you how to delete your Instagram account.
+Also, if you’re interested in trying one of these alternatives to Instagram and want to use it exclusively, our next tutorial will show you how to delete your Instagram account.